Qiskit/qiskit-metapackage/docs/index.rst

 :ref:`Qiskit Aer <Aer>`
    Aer, the ‘air’ element, permeates all Qiskit elements.
 To really speed up development of quantum computers we need better simulators, emulators and debuggers.
-Aer will help us understand the limits of classical processors by demonstrating to what extent they can mimic quantum computation.
+Aer helps us understand the limits of classical processors by demonstrating to what extent they can mimic quantum computation.
 Furthermore, we can use Aer to verify that current and near-future quantum computers function correctly.
 This can be done by stretching